Fullmetal Alchemist: Conclusion

 When around forty manga chapters had been published, Arakawa said that as the series was nearing its end and she would try to increase the pace of the narrative.
 To avoid making some chapters less entertaining than others, unnecessary details from each of them were removed and a climax was developed.
 The removal of minor details was also necessary because Arakawa had too few pages in Monthly Shōnen Gangan to include all the story content she wanted to add.
 Some characters' appearances were limited in some chapters.
-At first, Arakawa thought the series would last twenty-one volumes but the length increased to twenty-seven.
+At first, Arakawa thought the series would last 21 volumes but the length increased to 27.
 Serialization finished after nine years, and Arakawa was satisfied with her work because she had told everything she wanted with the manga.

-During the development of the first anime, Arakawa allowed the anime staff to work independently from her and requested a different ending from that of the manga.
+During the development of the original anime, Arakawa allowed the anime staff to work independently from her and requested a different ending from that of the manga.
 She said that she would not like to repeat the same ending in both media, and wanted to make the manga longer so she could develop the characters.
 When watching the ending of the anime, she was amazed about how different the homunculi creatures were from the manga and enjoyed how the staff speculated about the origins of the villains.
 Because Arakawa helped the Bones staff in the making of the series, she was kept from focusing on the manga's cover illustrations and had little time to make them.

 Themes and analysis

-The series explores social problems, including discrimination, scientific advancement, political greed, brotherhood, family, and war.
-Scar's backstory and his hatred of the state military references the Ainu people, who had their land taken by other people.
-This includes the consequences of guerrilla warfare and the number of violent soldiers a military can have.
-Some of the people who took the Ainus' land were originally Ainu; this irony is referenced in Scar's use of alchemy to kill alchemists even though it was forbidden in his own religion.
-The Elrics being orphans and adopted by Pinako Rockbell reflects Arakawa's beliefs about the ways society should treat orphans.
-The characters' dedication to their occupations reference the need to work for food.
-The series also explores the concept of equivalent exchange; to obtain something new, one must pay with something of equal value.
-This is applied by alchemists when creating new materials and is also a philosophical belief the Elric brothers follow.
+The series explores social issues such as discrimination, scientific progress, political greed, brotherhood, family, and war.
+Scar's backstory and his hatred for the State Military appear to reference the Ainu people, whose land was seized by outsiders.
+The series also examines the consequences of guerrilla warfare and the potential for unchecked militarization.
+Some of those who displaced the Ainu were originally Ainu themselves—an irony reflected in Scar's use of alchemy, forbidden by his religion, to kill alchemists.
+The Elric brothers' orphanhood and adoption by Pinako Rockbell highlight societal responsibilities toward orphans, while the characters' dedication to their work underscores the necessity of labor for survival.
+The series also delves into the principle of equivalent exchange—the idea that obtaining something requires sacrificing something of equal value.
+This concept governs alchemical transmutation and serves as a philosophical tenet for the Elric brothers.